clojure/clr.data.json/README.md

 See the [API documentation for the parent project](http://clojure.github.com/data.json/).

 All has been implemented except (1) the compatibility interface to the 0.1 API and (2) support for older releases of Clojure.
-You will need to be on ClojureCLR 1.5 or later for this code.

 # Copyright and License #